Agfa to Consider Selling Hospital IT and Integrated Care Business

 As mentioned in our insight from earlier this week on the EMEA EMR competitive environment, there is a long list of vendors that are strong in other EMEA geographies that may view this as an opportunity to expand their coverage into new countries.
-InterSystems, DXC Technology, Allscripts, MEDITECH and Tieto, are all examples of EMR vendors that are in strong positions in terms of market share elsewhere in Europe, but that have limited business in DACH, France or Belgium and may view this as an opportunity to address this.
-DXC Technology and Allscripts both have a history of geographic expansion via acquisitions; InterSystems, MEDITECH and Tieto less so.
+InterSystems, DXC Technology, Allscripts, MEDITECH, Dedalus and Tieto, are all examples of EMR vendors that are in strong positions in terms of market share elsewhere in Europe, but that don’t have the same geographic footprint to Agfa and may view this as an opportunity to enter new markets.
+DXC Technology, Dedalus and Allscripts all have a history of geographic expansion via acquisitions; InterSystems, MEDITECH and Tieto less so.
 Of course, it won’t necessarily be another EMR vendor that Agfa sells to, the business may be spun off as a standalone entity or pushed towards private equity ownership.

 Implications for the remainder of Agfa HealthCare